dmzoneill/jira-creator/README.md

 rh-issue create epic "Unify frontend UI" --edit rh-issue create spike "Evaluate GraphQL support" --dry-run
 ```

-These commands create issues of various types.
-The `--edit` flag opens the issue in your default editor for further refinement.
-The `--dry-run` flag prints the payload without creating the issue, useful for testing.
+The `--edit` option opens your default `$EDITOR` for you to add additional details to the issue, and `--dry-run` prints the payload without actually creating the issue.

 ### 🔁 Change Issue Type

 ```bash
 rh-issue change AAP-12345 story
 ```
-This command changes the type of the issue AAP-12345 to 'story'.
+This command changes the type of issue `AAP-12345` to `story`.

 ### 🔁 Migrate Issue

 ```bash
 rh-issue migrate AAP-54321 story
 ```
-This command migrates the issue AAP-54321 to the type 'story'.
+This command migrates issue `AAP-54321` to a `story`.

 ### ✏️ Edit Description